 This gives your marketing efforts a strong direction and helps site visitors easily perceive the value of using your business as a resource.
 But, how does this translate into customers?

-As you can see, quality content gives your marketing strong direction and future proofs your brand.
-But, does this mean you should throw away the idea of using paid ads?
+As you can see, quality content gives your marketing a strong direction and future proofs your brand.
+But does this mean you should throw away the idea of using paid ads?

 Paid ads have their place

-Here are 3 ways you can leverage paid ads alongside your content strategy:
+Here are three ways you can leverage paid ads alongside your content strategy:

 - Use paid ads to accelerate your reach.
 Since building organic traffic through quality content takes time, paid ads can be a good way to generate initial traffic.